djipco/webmidi/website/api/classes/Input.md

 WebMidi.inputs[0].addListener("midimessage", someFunction);
 ```

-To listen for a channel-bound event, you must also specify the event to listen for and the
+To listen for a channel-specific event, you must also specify the event to listen for and the
 function to trigger but you have to add the channels you wish to listen on in the `options`
 parameter: